TomasKonir/ZabbixTraffixLights/README.md

 # ZabbixTraffixLights
-Simple php script for generate div looks like traffic lights for zabbix triggers
+Simple php script for generate div like traffic lights for zabbix triggers